 One of Bendigo South East College priorities is to expand the global perspective of our students.
 Learning a Language is a powerful way to gain an understanding of other cultures.

 Students starting their secondary schooling will be able to preference one of three languages; Chinese, German or Indonesian, to study at our College.
-They will ‘taste’ a language in Year 7 and can choose to study their preference from Year 8 onwards.

 Our Language teachers are dedicated and enthusiastic learners, as well as teachers of languages.
 All have a deep understanding and appreciation of their specialist cultures and languages.
 The arrival of student teachers from China and Germany has further bolstered our team.